-Rocky River welcomes campers from all religious backgrounds.
-We love having a diverse community!
-Our long time traditions include singing grace before meals and ending the day with a Friendship Circle that includes saying The Lord’s Prayer.
-Campers are encouraged to do what is comfortable for them while remaining respectful of others.
+No, Rocky River is not a religiously affiliated camp.
+We welcome campers from all religious backgrounds.
+We love having a diverse community.
+Our long time traditions do include singing grace before meals and ending the day with a Friendship Circle, which includes saying The Lord’s Prayer.
+During these times, campers are encouraged to do what is comfortable for them while remaining respectful of others.
 On the second Sunday of longer sessions, our older campers plan and lead the entire camp in a character based chapel service.

 The perfect summer is waiting for your daughter aged 5 to 14 at Rocky River— filled to the brim with new friendships, challenging activities and, most importantly, lots of fun!
 Check out our day camp and resident camp options.